pgguido/datamanager/README.md

   * Persistence of data on the client will allow for complete offline functionality
   * Automated system for synching client and server data
   * Multi-level security model allowing users to control read/write access to the data
+  * Plan to incorporate canvas functionality for graphics

 The initial target for this application is the Chrome browser and Chrome Packaged App.

 Please refer to the "Coding Conventions" file in this repository for additional details about this project.

+Please refer to the "Road Map" file for information on the intended development process for this project.